Modern Slavery banner

 Group Procurement Policy – requires that, in the evaluation and the selection of our suppliers our Probity Teams specifically checks for any modern slavery concerns.
 As a business we expect all suppliers to maintain policies that support fair competition, integrity, human and labor rights (including modern slavery).
 The purpose of the policy is to ensure that supplier risk is properly evaluated and to minimize associated risks.

-Supplier Code of Conduct – sets out our expectations around the behavior of our suppliers in the areas of modern slavery, ethics, compliance, diversity and inclusion.
+Supplier Code of Conduct – sets out our expectations around the behaviour of our suppliers in the areas of modern slavery, ethics, compliance, diversity and inclusion.

 Whistleblowing Policy – our Whistleblowing Policy outlines our commitment to support personnel who wish to voice any concerns they may have without fear of retaliation.

-Anti-Bribery, Corruption & Fraud Policy – outlines the Group’s unequivocal stance on, bribery, corruption and fraud, and its commitment to ensuring that Games Global conducts its business in a professional and legal manner.
+Anti-Bribery and Corruption Policy – details the Group’s unequivocal stance on bribery and corruption, and its commitment to ensuring that Games Global conducts its business in a professional and legal manner.

 Due Diligence and Risk Assessment